JAX-DIPS/JAX-DIPS/README.md

 ./launch build
 ```

+For a full list of the supported software and specific versions that come packaged with this framework based on the container image, see the Frameworks Support Matrix https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html

 ## Start developement container
 This will create a container and places the user in the container with source code mounted.